 Condensate is a low-density mixture of hydrocarbon liquids.
-It is typically used as a diluent in heavy oil production.
+It is typically used in heavy oil production.
 Because condensate is typically liquid in ambient conditions and also has very low viscosity, it is often used to dilute highly viscous heavier oils that cannot otherwise be efficiently transported via pipelines.